Rodri979/Meep_Coding_Repo/README.md

 - straight_waveguide_recreate_rough -> Can output the flux leaving the index waveguide until the field inside decays by a certain amount.

 # Matlab Codes
+## Data Visualization Codes
+- Plot_3d_w_black_lines.m -> Outputs a heat map of a 2D slice from a 3D h5 file.
+Overlays field data on top of eps (structure) data.
+Must have both a field profile file (or an energy density file) and an eps file to run.
+The